Allen-Synthesis/EuroPi/software/README.md

 }
 ```

-- `europo_model` specifies the type of EuroPi module.
+- `europi_model` specifies the type of EuroPi module.
 Currently only `"europi"` is supported, but in future this
   may be expanded to include `"europi_lc"` for the low-cost version and `"europi_x"` for the larger version with
   more jacks
 - `pico_model` must be one of `"pico"` or `"pico w"`